nambasaf/Task-Categorizer-Microservice/README.md

      |<-------------------------------|
      |   Return JSON response        |
      |                               |

-Step-by-Step Flow
+8.2 Step-by-Step Flow

 The test program sends an HTTP POST request to /organize.

-The microservice receives and parses JSON data.
+The microservice receives and parses JSON input.

 Tasks are grouped by category.